 So, you’ve photographed a wide variety of subjects on the street, and now you’d like to sell the work.
 You know you haven’t violated any privacy laws in creating your work, but what sold it?
 For that, we need to think about a different kind of privacy law known as the right of publicity.

-Now, does the right of publicity impact your desire to sell the street style images?
+But how does the right of publicity impact selling street photography where release forms are not easily obtained??
 Fine art photographers may be in luck.

 So, what are the major takeaways for photographers and their photography rights?
 Making fine art images that capture subjects without their express consent isn’t necessarily illegal, so long as your subjects are in plain view.
-Similarly, selling that work will be okay in most states because the work is considered fine art, and therefore creative expression protected by the First Amendment.
-However, if your photographs were created for some other commercial purposes – an ad campaign or an event promotion, for example, then you might want to consider getting a waiver.
+Similarly, selling that work will be okay in most states because the work is considered fine art and, therefore, creative expression is protected by the First Amendment.
+However, if your photographs were created for some other commercial purposes – an ad campaign or an event promotion, for example, then you might want to consider getting a model release.

 How do photography rights apply to your work?
 Let us know in the comments!